'Surprised' Pakistan summons US envoy for official demarche over Biden's remarks on its nuclear weapons | Politics

 “At a time, when the world is confronted by huge global challenges, it is critically important that genuine and durable efforts are made to recognise the real potential of Pakistan-US relationship, while avoiding unnecessary comments,” he said, adding that it is “our sincere desire to cooperate with the US to promote regional peace and security”.

-Bilawal said he discussed the issue of Biden's statement with Prime Minister Sharif and ''we have summoned the Ambassador of the United States to Pakistan Donald Blome to the Foreign Office of Pakistan for an official demarche”.
+Bilawal said he discussed the issue of Biden's statement with Prime Minister Sharif.

 “I am surprised by the remarks of President Biden.
 I believe this is exactly the sort of misunderstanding that is created when there is a lack of engagement,'' Bilawal said.